dromerosalem/project-2/README.md

 ## Challenges

--Depending on the structure of the API, it can be quite tedious to get all the information that you want.
+- Depending on the structure of the API, it can be quite tedious to get all the information that you want.
 So understading the API at first place was a challenge as we were not rendering what we wanted from the really begining, a lesson learned from this project will be definetly reasearch the API we want to use first.

+- Deploying React Router on GitHub pages was also quite difficult, as many adjustments were needed to move from the dev-server.
+For instance, some images are  visible in the localhost but not yet into the live page what is a bug to be fixed from the deployment perspective.